As the Coronavirus crisis keeps us all at home, there is increasing demand for Amazon deliveries of food, medicine and household essentials.

 So, how is the eCommerce giant dealing with the effects of COVID-19?

-By looking after its employees’ health, Amazon is also safeguarding its customers’ health.
-This is of paramount importance during the COVID-19 crisis.
+By looking after its employees’ health, Amazon is also protecting its customers’ health.
+This is highly important during the Coronavirus crisis.

 Responding to concerns about staff health during the Coronavirus outbreak, Amazon’s ensuring that all employees have access to hand sanitizer and disinfectant wipes.

-The company recently began temperature checking its employees as they arrive for their shifts, ensuring no one running a fever is allowed on site.
+The company recently began temperature checking its employees as they arrive for their shifts.
+This ensures that no one running a fever is allowed on site.

 According to a statement from Dave Clark, SVP of Amazon Worldwide Operations, Amazon is already carrying out these checks on over 100,000 staff members a day.
 It plans to roll them out across the entire US and Europe network by early this week.